-It was another weekend of conservative skiing due to avalanche conditions, so we decided to explore the Kendall Knob area and try to stick to the trees as much as possible.
+It was another weekend of conservative skiing due to avalanche conditions, so we decided to explore the Kendall Knob area in order to try and stay in the trees as much as possible.

-The danger level was moderate the night we made our decision, but it changed to High over night and we forgot to recheck it the morning of the tour.
-Had we known that we would have made different decisions, but thankful we had the opportunity to learn without consequence this time around.
+The danger level was Moderate the night we made our decision, but it changed to High over night and we forgot to recheck it the morning of the tour.
+Had we known that we would have made different decisions, but thankfully we had the opportunity to learn without consequence this time around.

-We parked on WA-906 and had a nice chat with the family next to us getting ready to do some resort skiing, before heading towards the PCT North Trailhead.
+We parked on WA-906 and had a nice chat with the family next to us getting ready to do some resort skiing, before heading towards the Pacific Crest Trail North Trailhead.

 Working our way up through the Kendall trees, making good time.